 u) River kayaking may require direct and immediate feedback when the skill being performed may result in a capsize or place the participant in an unsafe position.
-Directing the student to "Tilt, Tilt, Tilt, Tilt, Tilt, Tilt, Tilt, Tilt or "Angle, Angle, angle,
+Directing the student to "Tilt, Tilt, Tilt, Tilt, Tilt"! or "Angle, Angle, Angle"! may correct an immediate problem.
+If the problem persists it may be appropriate to modify the activity.